input-output-hk/partner-chains-smart-contracts/ctl/README.md

 ## 1. Development

 If you want to develop for this submodule, please before setting up an environment consult the notes on [CONTRIBUTING.md](CONTRIBUTING.md) first.

+The term 'FUEL' is used widely in this repository.
+It refers to a test token used as an example of a sidechain token.
+It has no real-world value.

 ## 2. Environment setup